python-trio/sphinxcontrib-trio/docs/source/index.rst

 the idea.
-But this quickly becomes silly. sphinxcontrib-trio takes a different approach: it enhances the basic ``function::`` and ``method::`` directives to accept options describing the attributes of each function/method, so you can mix and match like:
+But this quickly becomes silly. sphinxcontrib-trio takes a different approach: it enhances the basic ``function::`` and ``method::`` directives to accept options describing the attributes of each function/method, so you can write ReST code like:

 .. code-block:: rst